-On the date of this report, as a result of the extraordinary circumstances that the Company has been through over the last years, there are no plans to hand out shares as part of the pluri-annual variable remuneration of executive board members, Notwithstanding the above, the Remunerations Policy for the 2018 to 2020 financial years approved by the Shareholders' General Meeting on 30 June 2017 envisages the possibility although the inclusion of shares or options in the remunerations of executive directors would require the approval of the General Meeting if proposed by the Board of Directors following a report from the Appointments and Remunerations Committee.
+As a result of the extraordinary circumstances that the Company has been through over the last years, there are no plans to hand out shares as part of the pluri-annual variable remuneration of executive board members.
+Notwithstanding the above, the Remunerations Policy for the 2018 to 2020 financial years approved by the Shareholders' General Meeting on 30 June 2017 envisages the possibility of such although the inclusion of shares or options in the remunerations of executive directors would require the approval of the General Meeting on the proposal of the Board of Directors following a report from the Appointments and Remunerations Committee.